How "Related issues" works exactly?

 How is the difference between blocks/blecked by and preceeds/follows?

 Is there any automatic notification for owners of blocked issues, when blocking issue was closed?

 IMHO it can bee good idea to create small section in Wiki describing all these relations, because it's hard to explore just by trying

 PS: also this info is needed for seemless translation, because all temrs must be 100% accurate and descriptive (I just changes a few strings in CZ ;)

-RE: How "Related issues" works exactly? - Added by Eric Davis about 11 years ago
+RE: How "Related issues" works exactly? - Added by Eric Davis over 12 years ago

 - Related - Just adds a link to the other issue